TyHil/in-place-merge-sort/README.md

 # in-place-merge-sort
+## Description
- Merge sort in the same array.
+Merge sort implemented in a single array, x in this case.
+## License
+GPL-3.0 License